 3. Cart abandonment campaign by Kenneth Cole’s

-If you are running an eCommerce website, you will know the struggles faced when people leave the items in the cart.
+If you run an eCommerce website, you will know the struggles faced when people leave items in the cart.

-What you need is a solid drip campaign that motivates customers to complete their purchases.
+It would help if you had a solid drip campaign that motivates customers to complete their purchases.